Information Transmission using the Nonlinear Fourier Transform, Part II: Numerical Methods: Testing and Comparing the Numerical Methods

 Following the causality and the layer-peeling property of the NFT, one can generalize the above result to piece-wise constant pulses.
 This is the basis of the layer-peeling method of Section~\ref{sec:layer-peeling}.

-Fig.~\ref{fig:sw-disc}(a)-(b) show the results of numerically computing the discrete spectrum of a rectangular pulse with parameters $A=2$, $T_2=-T_1=1$.
+Figs.~\ref{fig:sw-disc}(a)--(d) show the results of numerically computing the discrete spectrum of a rectangular pulse with parameters $A=2$, $T_2=-T_1=1$, denoted hereafter by $q(t)=2\rect(t)$.
 The exact eigenvalue is found to be $\lambda=1.5713j$, by numerically finding the roots of \eqref{eq:sw-roots} using the Newton-Raphson method.
 No other eigenvalue is found under a large number of random initial conditions.
 All methods generate the desired eigenvalue together with a large number of spurious eigenvalues across the real axis.
 The central-difference scheme visibly generates fewer spurious eigenvalues.
 The Ablowitz-Ladik schemes produce two more eigenvalues with a large negative real part.

-Fig.~\ref{fig:sw-prec} compares the precision of various methods in estimating the nonlinear spectrum of the rectangular pulse with $A=2$, $T_2=-T_1=1$.
+Fig.~\ref{fig:sw-prec} compares the precision of various methods in estimating the nonlinear spectrum of $q(t)=2\rect(t)$.
 The modified AL scheme performed the same as the basic AL scheme, and hence we do not include the modified AL scheme in the graphs.

-Convergence to the discrete spectral amplitudes generally occurs much more slowly than convergence to the eigenvalues.
-Fig.~\ref{fig:sw-C-cont-spec}(a) shows the precision of various methods in estimating the discrete spectral amplitude of the rectangular wave with $A=2$, $T_2=-T_1=1$.
+Convergence to the discrete spectral amplitudes, if it occurs at all, is generally very slow compared with the convergence of eigenvalues.
+Fig.~\ref{fig:sw-C-cont-spec}(a) shows the precision of various methods in estimating the discrete spectral amplitude of $q(t)=2\rect(t)$.
 It can be seen that convergence does not occur until $N>1000$.
 Fig.~\ref{fig:sw-C-cont-spec}(b) shows the continuous spectrum for the same function.
 All methods produced essentially the same continuous spectrum, except for some very slight variations near zero frequency.

 As $|A|$ is increased, more eigenvalues appear on the imaginary axis.
 The distance between these eigenvalues becomes smaller as $|\lambda|$ is increased.
 All methods produce similar results, with the Ablowitz-Ladik methods reproducing the purely imaginary eigenvalues at spurious locations with large real part.
 Phase addition has no influence on any of these methods, as expected analytically.